If you are renting a residential property to live in, you need to

 - Most Commercial Leases Require You To Have Renter’s Insurance.

-It is extremely important to have renter’s insurance to cover your personal belongings in a home that you are living in and renting but do not own.
+According to an insurance claim law firm, it is extremely important to have renter’s insurance to cover your personal belongings in a home that you are living in and renting but do not own.
 Most people are surprised at the cost to replace all of their everyday household items in the event that disaster strikes.
-You accumulate many items overtime such as small appliances, pots and pans, clothing, small jewelry items, shoes, purses etc. If a fire were to strike the premises that you are renting, the landlord’s policy, with certain exceptions, would not likely cover your personal items.
+You accumulate many items overtime such as small appliances, pots and pans, clothing, small jewelry items, shoes, purses etc. If a fire were to strike the premises that you are renting, the landlord’s policy, with certain exceptions, would not likely cover your personal items, as you can check on this site.
 You could have to start over if you do not carry renter’s insurance.

 Why You Need Renter’s Insurance